-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
+Professional Reference articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Growth hormone (GH) stimulates the production of insulin-like growth factor 1 (IGF-1), which is produced in the liver and many other tissues.
-IGF-1 is the main mediator of the actions of GH.
+IGF-1 is the main tissue mediator of the actions of GH.

-- Acromegaly is usually caused by a pituitary tumour (macroadenoma or microadenoma).
+- Acromegaly is usually caused by a pituitary tumour (1:3 microadenoma to macroadenoma).